sayederfanarefin/bracu-course-advanced-ai/question/README.md

     d.
 Estimate accuracy

-> The task is to assign a New data to one or more classes or categories
-> is classification or categorization.
+> The task is to assign a New data to one or more classes or categories is classification or categorization.

     The following results are required:

+    i.
 Correctly Classified Instances

+    ii.
 Incorrectly Classified Instances

+    iii.
 Kappa Statistic

+    iv.
 Mean Absolute Error

+    v.
 Root Mean absolute Error

+    vi.
 Root Relative Squared Error

+    vii.
 Total Number of Instances

-1. Build a Confusion matrix.
+5. Build a Confusion matrix.
 With the help of it, how many of the data are rightly classified as Iris-setosa, Iris-versicolor and iris-virginica.
 How many of them were wrongly classified.
 Can you explain why the wrong classifications may have happened? **\[ 15